Ricsst/swiss-payroll-system/replit.md

 ### Employee Payroll Entry Page (`/employee-payroll`)
 A streamlined interface for efficient payroll processing with the following capabilities:

+**Employee Default Values Auto-Fill**
+- Loads employee-specific defaults when employee is selected
+- Pre-fills monthly salary and hourly rate from employee profile
+- BVG deduction respects employee-specific settings (CHF or %)
+- All defaults can be overridden manually during entry

 **Dynamic Wage Type Loading**
 - Automatically loads active payroll item types from database
 - Supports unlimited payroll items in a single payment